“Visibility is already a form of existence.”

 These sculptures understand motherhood as a political practice—an essential yet structurally marginalised force.
 By transferring care into public space, they demand attention, recognition, and new standards for what is valued within society.

-Manifest of the Iconic Mammas – Public Space
+Iconic Mammas – Public Space

 We bring care into public space.